marietherese/marietherese.github.io/about.md

 I think that programming is an excelent tool to help reveal those stories as well as tell the stories.
 I think there is a lot of creative stuff to do in telling stories with the web as a medium.
 And I want to work with that - on the border between tech, art and journalism.

-In case there is some spare time, I still run my compamy, I make music with homemade electronic instruments and photograph stuff in nature.
+In case there is some spare time, I still run my company, I make music with homemade electronic instruments and photograph stuff in nature.
 Thats how this journo-hacker wannabe rolls.